Deception Tip 52:

 If you went around all over telling people that their haircut was terrible, that the shirt is ugly, that they don’t know what they’re doing, that that was stupid or what a dumb thing to say, then you would really not be a friendly person, you would seem like a jerk.
 A lot of people would really not like you and you would hurt a lot of feelings out there.
 That’s not what you want to accomplish in life, you don’t want to be that person, that person is not you.

-Therefore, you use these things to determine whether or not someone else is lying so that you can know the truth and then it’s up to you whether or not that truth is worth knowing.
+Therefore, you use these things to determine whether or not someone else is lying so that you can know the truth, and then it’s up to you whether or not that truth is worth knowing.
 You need to have a little bit of discernment, you need to be compassionate and you need to care about other people.
-That is the whole point in this, it is about caring for others and caring for yourself that you do not want to be taken advantage of.
+That is the whole point of this, it is about caring for others and caring for yourself that you do not want to be taken advantage of.

 Last time, we talked about the stress and tension involved in telling a lie, we touched on all of the different past episodes where stress and tension could have been displayed.
 We talked about a very prominent behavior of wringing the hands when someone is a little bit stressed or when they’re tense.
 It could not always mean they are telling a lie, it could happen at any time.